 I decided to go back to my roots of fitness-related challenges in April with a 100km cycle around Connemara… As luck would have it, the cycle coincided with the end of a storm so it was a blustery day.
 I arrived home later that day (with a medal and a sore arse!) and saw that people were still donating.
 I was so delighted, and really felt for the first time that we would hit the €5,000 target before the end of the year.

-On Saturday, May 25th I am going to swim 800m, cycle 40km and run 8km as part of the Lough Cultra triathlon series.
-And it is not an exaggeration to say that I am bricking it.
+On Saturday, May 25th I swam 800m, cycled 40km and ran 8km as part of the Lough Cultra triathlon series.
+And it is not an exaggeration to say that I was bricking it.
 No matter how fit you think you are, having to do these 3 activities one after the other is gruelling (especially for a non-swimmer).
-But I will embrace the nerves, and focus on the fundraising.
+But luckily I was able to embrace the nerves, and focus on the fundraising.

-The following week, I will head to Cork with my friends Pamela and Tara (plus our supporters!) to do the Cork City Marathon, which we have been training for since the start of the year!
+The following week, I headed to Cork with my friends Pamela and Tara (plus our supporters!) to do the Cork City Marathon, which we have been training for since the start of the year!